Born: May, 1954 (USA)

 Nationality: American and Danish

-Family: Married (1983) to Jens Bjerregaard Christensen; Two children
+Family: Married (1983) to Jens Bjerregaard Christensen; Two grown children

 Adj.
 Senior Researcher, Bigelow Laboratory for Ocean Sciences, Boothbay, Maine, USA

 The overall focus of my research is to better understanding of the role of biological processes and biodiversity on the cycling of carbon in the upper ocean and how this impacts food webs and the global carbon cycle.
 Currently, I lead the Queen Margrethe and Vigdís Finnbogadóttir Interdisciplinary Research Centre on Ocean, Climate, and Society (www.rocs.ku.dk).

 Most of my research has been on marine plankton (primarily phytoplankton).
 However, I have also studied higher trophic levels such as fish (both larvae and adults) and even harbour porpoises.
 I am a co-PI in The Center for Macroecology, Evolution and Climate (center leader Carsten Rahbek) supported by the Danish National Research Foundation.
 Current research foci include:

 - Climatic control of marine ecological processes, including predicting the influence of climate change on aquatic productivity, quantifying the role of biological processes, including biodiversity, on ocean uptake of atmospheric CO2 and how changes in ocean conditions influence the strength of the biological pump.